Information for organisers of International Permaculture Day events

-If you are new to permaculture and are organising an IPD event, and you do not have an in-depth knowledge of the design system, try to locate someone in your region who has knowledge and ask them to attend your event to explain permaculture and answer visitor questions about it.
+If you are new to permaculture and are organising an IPD event, and you do not have in-depth knowledge of the design system, try to locate someone in your region who has knowledge and ask them to attend your event to explain permaculture and answer visitor questions about it.

 Have a clear intention for your IPD event.

 - what is the single important thing you want to achieve?

 - what ideas/messages/insights do you want visitors to go away with?

 - what would you like them to do after your event?

 - what would be a call to action that you can make to stimulate action in your visitors?